Professional Organizations on LGBTQ Parenting

 The prevailing professional opinion is that a parent's sexual orientation has nothing to do with his or her ability to be a good parent.
 The nation's leading child welfare, psychological and children's health organizations also have issued policy or position statements declaring that a parent's sexual orientation is irrelevant to his or her ability to raise a child.
 Many also have condemned discrimination based on sexual orientation in adoption, custody and other parenting situations and called for equal rights for all parents and children.
 Further, several of these organizations also have issued statements declaring that a parent's gender identity and/or physical appearance is irrelevant to his or her abilities as a parent.

-Read what professional organizations say about LGBT parenting:
+Read what professional organizations say about LGBTQ parenting:

 American Academy of Child and Adolescent Psychiatry (1999)

-The American Academy of Child and Adolescent Psychiatry approved the following statement in support of gay, lesbian, bisexual and transgender parenting in 2009:
+The American Academy of Child and Adolescent Psychiatry approved the following statement in support of gay, lesbian, bisexual, transgender and queer parenting in 2009: